metaneutrons/snapdog2/docs/blueprint/06-mediator-implementation-server-layer.md

 ## 6.2.
 Command, Query, and Notification Structure

-SnapDog2 strictly follows the CQRS pattern facilitated by MediatR:
+SnapDog2 strictly follows the CQRS pattern facilitated by Cortex.Mediator:

 * **Commands:** Represent requests to change the system's state.
 They should be named imperatively (e.g., `SetVolumeCommand`, `AssignClientToZoneCommand`).
-They implement `IRequest<Result>` or `IRequest<Result<T>>` if they need to return data on success.
+They implement `ICommand<Result>` or `IQuery<Result<T>>` if they need to return data on success.
 They do not return queryable data directly.
 * **Queries:** Represent requests to retrieve data without modifying state.
 They should be named descriptively based on the data requested (e.g., `GetZoneStateQuery`, `GetAllClientsQuery`).
-They implement `IRequest<Result<TResponse>>` where `TResponse` is the type of data being returned (typically a Core Model or a dedicated read model/DTO).
+They implement `IQuery<Result<TResponse>>` where `TResponse` is the type of data being returned (typically a Core Model or a dedicated read model/DTO).
 * **Notifications:** Represent events that have already occurred within the system (e.g., `PlaybackStateChangedNotification`, `SnapcastClientConnectedNotification`).
 They implement `INotification`.
 They are published using `IMediator.Publish()` and can have multiple independent handlers (`INotificationHandler<TNotification>`) that react to the event.

-All MediatR message types (Commands, Queries, Notifications) are typically defined as immutable `record` types within the `/Server` layer, often organized by feature or domain area (e.g., `/Server/Features/Zones/Commands`, `/Server/Features/Clients/Queries`, `/Server/Notifications`).
+All Cortex.Mediator message types (Commands, Queries, Notifications) are typically defined as immutable `record` types within the `/Server` layer, often organized by feature or domain area (e.g., `/Server/Features/Zones/Commands`, `/Server/Features/Clients/Queries`, `/Server/Notifications`).

 ### 6.2.1.
 Command Example